aidadatahub/aidadatahub.github.io/sharing/policy/index.md

 AIDA supports data sharing in the following ways:

-1. [AIDA data hub sharing](#aida-data-hub-sharing), which is the primary mode of data sharing in AIDA.
+1. [AIDA Data Hub sharing](#aida-data-hub-sharing), which is the primary mode of data sharing in AIDA.
 2. [Large-scale data exports](#large-scale-data-exports) from clinical production systems.
 3. [Selective sharing](#selective-sharing) only with specified research groups.
 4. [Support to ethical review applications](#support-to-ethical-review-applications-in-research) that include data sharing aspects.